 Since there is inconsistency and uncertainty among countries regarding the question of creation of a permanent establishment of the investors or the fund in the country of the target company caused by activities of the external manager/management company, the fund industry of many countries interested in attraction of investment tries to adopt remedies to ensure that no permanent establishment of the fund or of the investors is deemed to exist in the state of the target company in this situation.
-Because of this uncertainty, fund managers in practice have to limit their activities they carry out in the jurisdiction of the target company in the state of the target company which analyses the local market, identifies and evaluates potential investment is made by the fund, the advisory company provides some further services related to activities of the target company aimed at increasing its value and monitoring its performance.
+Because of this uncertainty, fund managers in practice have to limit their activities they carry out in the jurisdiction of the target company to the mere provision of advice.
+In such a case the fund managers usually establish an advisory company in the state of the target company which analyses the local market, identifies and evaluates potential investment opportunities and prepares investment proposals, including proposed terms and price.
+Once the investment is made by the fund, the advisory company provides some further services related to activities of the target company aimed at increasing its value and monitoring its performance.
 The advisory company functions under the service agreement signed with the fund manager are limited to those indicated above; it does not perform managerial functions, it is not granted authority to conclude contracts and its participation in negotiations is subject to detailed and frequent reporting to the fund manager which would be responsible for approval and decision on whether to proceed with an investment.